A guide to buying laptops & desktops

 Q:What sort of graphics card should I get?

 A:In general, look for brand names like Nvidia GeForce and ATI Radeon.
 These are widely available consumer cards that can be found in many branded PCs.
-Most new PCs will come with a reasonably good graphics card but you should look for something with a minimum of 256MB RAM and using a modern graphics processing unit (GPU) such as the GeForce 9000 series.
+Most new PCs will come with a reasonably good graphics card but you should look for something with a minimum of 500MB RAM and using a modern graphics processing unit (GPU) such as GeForce or Radeon.

 Q:Do I need a professional graphics card?